 Your Brain’s Natural Opioids

 Ordinarily, the brain produces natural opioids as a response to pain.
 These opioids are not very strong and do not provide a high.
 They provide temporary relief from the body’s natural pain response to an injury or illness.
-When the brain works properly, opioids release in times of pain or distress and can contribute to an overall sense of well-being.
+When the brain works properly, opioids release pain or distress and contribute to an overall sense of well-being.